alavifazel/alavifazel.github.io/index.markdown

 title: About
 ---

-Currently a Master's student at Carleton University.
+I am currently a Master's student at Carleton University, researching in the area of Modeling and Simulation (M&S).
 You might be interested in checking out my <a href="/blog">blog</a>.

 ### Online Profiles